sophiexingsu/wustl-latex-dissertation-template/README.md

 Be certain to use your own full name (as recorded in [WebSTAC](https://acadinfo.wustl.edu/)) where appropriate.
 Make sure you use the month and year your degree is officially to be earned on the title page, abstract page and, if included, vita page(s).

-Once completed, you will need to submit your document as a PDF electronically, as per the [Doctoral Dissertation Guide](http://graduateschool.wustl.edu/files/graduate/Doctoral_Dissertation_Guide.pdf) and [Master’s Thesis Guide](http://graduateschool.wustl.edu/files/graduate/Masters_Thesis_Guide.pdf), which also can be found on the Graduate School website.
+Once completed, you will need to submit your document as a PDF electronically, as per the [Doctoral Dissertation Guide](https://wustl.box.com/s/16rx96n2hupwg7uuepwsjerzafer36pl) and [Master’s Thesis Guide](https://wustl.box.com/s/mkuomxb82o2cjlpbdr5sqnlhq9xiiov7), which also can be found on the school website.

+Since 2022, the graduate school's official template has removed the formatting of master's thesis.
+This template has been updated to match the latest version (doctoral dissertation only), though their template are conceptually the same.
+The template for master's thesis can still be found in [the template made by the School of McKelvey Engineering](https://wustl.box.com/s/b6mvyjeo47gb2nd49bxhqq4j6t8in6w0).

 ## How to Use this Template